Listen to this post with Alexa!

 Before heading to Midway (where you can fly home to Austin direct on Southwest), brunch was most definitely in order.
 Just around the block from 21C is Goddess and the Baker.
 Their website states that they are an energetic gathering place with good food, fun treats, and excellent coffee.
 We can attest to all of that.
 Try the iced brown sugar cold foam latte.
 Not only is it tastier than the brown sugar latte at Starbucks, it’s cheaper!
 They have a multitude of really creative and yummy coffee drinks.
 Check them out here.
 The food choices are just as delightful.
 And make sure you save room for dessert!
 Their cakes and cookie are to die for.
 Yes, that’s key lime cake baked into an actual lime!

 Well, there you have it.
 The perfect way to spend three perfect days in Chicago!
-Of course, if you have more time than what’s outlined, there are many many many more things to do – we didn’t even touch on the more touristy locales like the observation deck at the Willis Tower, Millennium Park, the Field Museum, etc.
+Of course, if you have more time than what’s outlined, there are many many many more things to do – we didn’t even touch on the more touristy locales like the observation deck at the Willis Tower, Millennium Park, the Field Museum, Museum of Science and Industry, etc.

 Stay tuned for more Travel Beyond Texas trips coming soon!
 And in the meantime, check out these articles about some of our favorite Texas day trips: